Stanislas Guerini

 Prior to entering government, Guerini served as Executive Officer of La République En Marche!
 (LREM) since 2018.
 He succeeded Christophe Castaner, who had resigned after he was appointed Minister of the Interior by President Emmanuel Macron.
 From 2017 to 2022, Guerini was the member of the National Assembly for the 3rd constituency of Paris, which covers parts of the 17th and 18th arrondissements.

 Early life and education

 One of his grandfathers, an Italian immigrant, fled the Fascist regime to settle in France.

-Guerini established his company Watt & Home, a company selling and installing solar panels, founded in 2007.
+After graduating from HEC Paris in 2006, Guerini established his company Watt & Home, a company selling and installing solar panels, founded in 2007.
 At the end of 2013, he left his position of general manager of Watt and Home and becomes "director of the customer experience" of the multinational Elis, company in the field of cleaning and hygiene (Industrial Laundry).

 Political career

 Socialist Party

 Guerini was associated with Dominique Strauss-Kahn's campaign team for the Socialist Party presidential primary of 2006.